sgunadhya/blog/content/post/feedback_machine_learning.md

 [Overfitting](https://www.quora.com/What-is-an-intuitive-explanation-of-overfitting)
 and
 [Underfitting](http://datascience.stackexchange.com/questions/361/when-is-a-model-underfitted).
-The Overfitting problems happens when when the model fits the data very tightly whereas Underfitting happens when we don't use enough data while coming up with a machine learning model.
+The Overfitting problems happens when the model fits the data tightly whereas Underfitting happens when we don't use enough data while coming up with a machine learning model.